LOST-STATS/lost-stats.github.io/Data_Manipulation/observation-order.md

 ## Also Consider

-- You can [[collapse a data set]] to switch from one observation level to another, coarser one.
+- You can [[collapse a data set]] to move from one observation level to another, coarser one.

 # Implementations